Sara Maxson Cobb: Career

 Through the late Chancellor C. N. Sims of the university, she obtained the position of director of the Art School of the Maine Wesleyan Seminary and Female College at Kents Hill, Maine, a position she held from 1886 to 1890.
 During that time, in 1888, she was one of a large party to visit the United Kingdom and France.

 In 1890, she was married to Professor Herbert Edgar Cobb, a member of the faculty at the Maine Wesleyan Seminary and a graduate of the Wesleyan University at Middletown, Connecticut.
 In the same year, her husband was called to a position on the faculty of the Colorado State University.
 At this university Mrs. Cobb was a teacher of drawing from 1890 to 1892.
-In the latter year, she and her husband removed to Chicago, Illinois, where her husband was employed for a time in the Extension Department of the University of Chicago, afterwards receiving a position on the faculty of the Lewis Institute, where he headed the Mathematical Department.
+In the latter year, she and her husband removed to Chicago, where her husband was employed for a time in the Extension Department of the University of Chicago, afterwards receiving a position on the faculty of the Lewis Institute, where he headed the Mathematical Department.
 In 1906 and 1907, her husband had leave of absence from the Lewis Institute, to pursue higher mathematical studies at the University of Berlin.
-Maxson-Cobb accompanied her husband on this trip, and taking art lectures at the University of Berlin.
+She accompanied her husband on this trip, and taking art lectures at the University of Berlin.

 Personal life

 Cobb was engaged in philanthropic work and the study of social science since 1892.
 A strong literary taste and sympathy for active philanthropic and Christian enterprise led her into many additional types of work.
 Her numerous poems, stories told in verse, translations from the German, travel correspondence, and articles on art subjects were included in prominent publications.
 Cobb was a believer in united action, and in the many societies to which she belonged, missionary, temperance, art, literary and scientific, she was recognized as a superior organizer and leader.
 Geology, microscopy and photography claimed a share of her attention, and she had an interesting collection of specimens of her own finding, slides of her own mounting and photographs of her own taking.
 She delighted in music and had a cultivated contralto voice.

-Cobb died January 24, 1917, from apoplexy at the Frances Willard Hospital in Chicago, Illinois, after a very brief illness, and was buried in Union Cemetery, Adams Center, New York.
+Cobb died January 24, 1917, aged 58, from apoplexy at the Frances Willard Hospital in Chicago, Illinois, after a very brief illness, and was buried in Union Cemetery, Adams Center, New York.